 But you can’t just take on the mortgage automatically because Total Debt Servicing Ratio (TDSR) will apply when inheriting a home, and banks will use this to assess whether you have the income capability to take over the home loan.

-On the other hand, if you choose not to take over the home loan, you’ll either need to sell the property, or the bank will auction the property for sale.
+Conversely, if you choose not to take over the home loan, you’ll either need to sell the property, or the bank will auction the property for sale.

 For example, if a widowed homemaker is the beneficiary of the property, but doesn’t have a monthly income to service the home loan, she will not be able to inherit the property.